Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/Chrome Extension (Manifest v3)/Storage vs runtime sendMessage.md

-Yes, exactly!
 In Chrome extension development:

 - **`chrome.storage` (sync or local)** is used to persist settings.
 When the options page (or any other part of the extension) is opened fresh, it can read from storage to restore the saved settings.
+You can store at the local Chrome or to all Chrome across your devices where you signed in.
 - **`chrome.runtime.sendMessage` & `chrome.runtime.onMessage`** enable real-time communication between different parts of the extension (popup, options, background script, content script).
 This is useful for applying changes live without needing a refresh.

 ### Example Workflow: